dobromir-antonov-ase/data-anomalies-detector/README.md

 ## 9. Conclusion

 The Data Anomalies Detector AI provides automotive businesses with a powerful tool to identify irregularities in their operations, improve compliance, and gain insights from their data.
 The modern architecture ensures scalability and maintainability, while the ML-powered analysis offers sophisticated anomaly detection capabilities.

+## Azure Services Integration

+### Azure App Service
+The backend API is hosted on Azure App Service, providing a scalable and reliable hosting environment for the .NET 9 API.

+### Azure Speech Services
+The application integrates with Azure Speech Services to provide speech-to-text capabilities in the AI Query Builder.
+This enables users to:

+- Perform voice-driven data analysis
+- Ask questions about anomalies verbally
+- Execute hands-free data querying

+#### Configuration
+See the [Azure Speech Service Configuration Guide](ASE.API/azure-speech-config.md) for detailed setup instructions.